shimiaol [at] buffalo.edu

 |

 I am an assistant professor at the EE department of University at Buffalo SUNY.
 Prior to that, I obtained my PhD degree in ECE at Carnegie Mellon University in 2024, working with Prof. Larry Pileggi.
-I obtained my B.E. degree from Tianjin University in Tianjin, China in 2018.
+My research interests span across optimization, AI, and power system modeling.
+My work develops sparsity-exploiting, fast-acting decision support tools for diagnosing and mitigating blackouts and other high-impact failures in power systems.
+Also, my work involves creating a synergy between power system tools and AI to merge the benefits towards enhanced threat detection, analysis and response.